MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 Windows
 =======

-1. Download the zip folder for Windows and unzip the folder to anywhere
+1. Download the zip archive for Windows and unzip the folder to anywhere
 2. Open a command window (Open the Start menu and search for ``cmd``)
 3. Navigate to the ``montreal-forced-aligner`` folder (``cd C:\path\to\montreal-forced-aligner``, you can copy the path of it by holding Shift and right clicking on the folder